Nader Matar

 Nader Charbel Matar (نادر شربل مطر, /apc-LB/; born 12 May 1992) is a professional footballer who plays as a midfielder for club Ansar.
+Born in the Ivory Coast, Matar has played for the Lebanon national team.

 Matar began his senior career in 2008 in Portugal, playing for Sporting CP B and Oeiras.
 He moved to Spain in 2010, where he played for Atlético Madrid C and Canillas, before moving to Ghana-based Asante Kotoko in 2012.
 He returning to Portugal in 2014, playing six months at Beira-Mar.
 Matar signed for his first Lebanese club in 2016, Nejmeh, where he won three Lebanese Elite Cups and one Lebanese Super Cup in his four-year stay.
 In 2020, Matar moved to cross-city rivals Ansar, helping them win their first league title in 14 years in his first season.
 He then moved back abroad, joining Qatar-based Muaither, before returning to Ansar in 2022.

-Born in the Ivory Coast to a Lebanese father and a Moroccan mother, Matar chose to represent Lebanon internationally.
-He made his debut in a friendly against Iraq in 2012, and also played in the 2014 FIFA World Cup qualifiers.
+Matar made his debut for Lebanon in a friendly against Iraq in 2012, and also played in the 2014 FIFA World Cup qualifiers.
 Matar helped Lebanon qualify to the 2019 AFC Asian Cup, where he played.
 His first goal came at the 2019 WAFF Championship, against Syria.